 You can find holiday traditions nearly anywhere you go, but in San Antonio, we add a little more flavor to the season.
 For generations, the unique San Antonio tradition of tamale making has captivated people of all ages.
 Families gather every year to celebrate this delicious custom where the tamaleras put their classic recipes on display, and onlookers of all ages enjoy the tasty creations.
 This cultural and educational tradition is one that makes San Antonio a truly special holiday destination.

-VIA’s Holiday Special on the Blue Route, TBD: Take advantage of VIA’s Holiday Special on the Blue Route for special pricing and new stops at attractions, shops and restaurants to make your travels around San Antonio very merry and bright!
+VIA’s Holiday Special on the Blue Route, November 27 - January 2: Take advantage of VIA’s Holiday Special on the Blue Route for special pricing and new stops at attractions, shops and restaurants to make your travels around San Antonio very merry and bright!

-La Tamalada and Time Travel Saturday: South Texas Holiday Traditions at the Witte Museum, TBD: Make and flavor your own half-dozen tamales at the La Tamalada workshop.
+La Tamalada and Time Travel Saturday: South Texas Holiday Traditions at the Witte Museum, December 10: Make and flavor your own half-dozen tamales at the La Tamalada workshop.
 Afterward, join in on the holiday fun with Time Travel Saturday: South Texas Holiday Traditions.

-Mariachi Vargas Extravaganza, TBD: Dating back to 1979, this event is the longest-running mariachi music festival in Texas.
+Mariachi Vargas Extravaganza, November 27 - December 3: Dating back to 1979, this event is the longest-running mariachi music festival in Texas.
 And today, it's also the setting for the largest mariachi competition in the United States.
 You'll experience some of the most renowned groups in the world as mariachis strive to be named the best vocalist, violinist, guitarist and more!
-And to top it off, you'll enjoy a culminating performance by Mexico City-based Mariachi Vargas de Tecalitlán on November 21 at the Lila Cockrell Theatre.
+And to top it off, you'll enjoy a culminating performance by Mexico City-based Mariachi Vargas de Tecalitlán on November 27 at the Lila Cockrell Theatre.
 It's one event you don't want to miss.

-Holidays in Bloom, TBD: Step away from the holiday whirlwind of traffic and crowds to enjoy the season in nature.
+Holidays in Bloom, November 25 - December 31: Step away from the holiday whirlwind of traffic and crowds to enjoy the season in nature.
 With picturesque backgrounds for family photos and beautiful spots perfect for tranquil time together, your holiday memories are sure to be bright.

 Ford Holiday Boat Caroling, Nov.
 30 – Dec.
 18: Listen to the joyous sounds of carolers from more than 185 school, church, company and civic choral groups along the banks of the River Walk.
 Each night, boats float on the river with groups performing live Christmas carols for the public, who can enjoy the performances while strolling the walkways or sitting on a restaurant patio.